DiRAC-Training/FM001-Bash-command-line/_episodes/00-hpc-intro.md

 objectives:
 - Be able to describe what an HPC system is.
 - Identify how an HPC system could benefit you.
-keypoints:
-- High Performance Computing (HPC) typically involves connecting to very large computing systems elsewhere in the world.
-- These HPC systems can be used to do work that would either be impossible or much slower or smaller systems.
-- The standard method of interacting with such systems is via a command line interface such as Bash.
 ---

 ## Why Use These Computers?